By David Crane, Former CEO, NRG Energy

 While a net-zero future is both necessary and inevitable, what is also necessary but not inevitable is that this shift benefits all of our planet’s people.
 We need to ensure that the transition to the clean energy economy does not leave these workers, and their communities, behind.
 We need a just transition.

-As co-chair of The B Team’s Net-Zero by 2050 Working Group, I’m dedicated to working with companies to realise and fulfill this role.
+As co-chair of The B Team’s Climate Working Group, I’m dedicated to working with companies to realize and fulfill this role.
 We’re partnering with the Just Transition Centre to provide the know-how.
 Our recently released Just Transition: A Business Guide, provides companies with tactics and tools to engage with their workers, local communities, unions and governments around facilitating a just transition.